D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/DrillingLimit.md

 DWISScheduler:scheduler
 ROPManagementControllerInfo_1 IsProvidedTo scheduler
 ```
+## TorqueLimit <!-- NOUN -->
+- Display name: Torque Limit
+- Parent class: DrillingLimit
+- Attributes:
+- Specialization:
+- Description: This Noun is used to refer to a torque limit.
+- Examples:
 # VERBS
 ## IsRelatedToDrillingLimit <!-- VERB -->
 - Display name: Is Related to Drilling Limit